Home Health Tips Health Concerns Site Index Glossary Contact Us

 Central Neurotoxicity

-Chemo Brain - This is also called Chemo Fog.
-The latest findings on this indicates that it is due to a nerve damage in the brain.
-If this is the case, it is worth checking out our nerve damage recommendation You can read about these findings on Chemo Brain
+Chemo Brain – This is also called Chemo Fog.
+The latest findings on this indicate that it is due to nerve damage in the brain.
+To read more about Chemo Brain.
+There is also an article on some recent Chemo Brain Research

 Chest Pain